ldex/Angular-Academy-440/README.md

-# Angular Academy Demo Modern Start
+# Angular Academy Demo Modern

 Demo Project for the Modern Angular Workshop by <a href="https://angular.ac" target="_blank">Angular Academy</a>.